MisaGu/mojito-hooks/README.md

 - Extract test/demo constants/ids/etc. to constants...
 - Check refetch function return for `useCollectionItemCurrentBids()`.
 - Can we type-check queries and variables (check they match) in QueryKey.get and return type in prefetchQuery?
+- Get rid of all console.log()s or make them optional / work only in development.

 **Not assigned / TODO:**